Fitch Affirms HSBC and its UK and HK subsidiaries at 'AA-'; Outlook Stable

 Subordinated debt and other hybrid capital securities issued by

-down from its VR to reflect varying degrees of loss severity and
+are notched down from its VR to reflect varying degrees of loss

 coupon omission.